Iraq, Saudi on OPEC collision course over next oil curb

 FRACKING HEAT ON OPEC

-Adding to the heat on OPEC is the dramatic rise in oil output from the United States, spurred by hydraulic fracturing, or fracking, of shale reserves.
+Adding to the heat is the dramatic rise in oil output from the United States, spurred by hydraulic fracturing, or fracking, of shale reserves.

 The U.S. Energy Information Administration said on Tuesday that U.S. output will increase 760,000 bpd in 2012, the fastest pace since commercial oil production began in 1859.